 Peter Horvath is a video, sound, photo-based and new media artist.
-Embracing digital technologies at the birth of the Web, he created narratives through selective editing of film footage and his early collages.
-His new work uses a similar approach with a focus on deconstructing and recontextualizing imagery through collage, drawing from mid-20th Century advertising images in found publications and the Internet.
+Embracing digital technologies at the birth of the Web, he created audio/video narratives through selective editing of film footage and the use of his early collages.
+His new work similarly focuses on deconstructing and recontextualizing imagery through collage, drawing from his archive of mid-20th Century material.
 He uses juxtaposition and scale combined with saturated colour to produce surreal, hypnogogic and sometimes humorous re-workings.

 Peter Horvath has received numerous grants from The Canada Council for the Arts and Ontario Arts Council for his New Media work.
 His work is included in permanent collections internationally, including a new addition in 2016 to the Whitney Museum of American Art.
 He is the recipient of commissions from Rhizome.org at The New Museum, NYC (2005) and Turbulence.org New Radio and Performing Arts, Boston (2004).
 He has exhibited in museums and galleries globally, including the Whitney Museum Of American Art‘s Artport (NYC), Museo Tamayo Arte Contemporáneo (Mexico City), the Musée national des beaux-arts du Québec (Québec City, Canada) and FILE Electronic Language International Festival (Sao Paulo, Brazil).

 Commercial client list includes: The New York Times, Penguin Random House Publishers UK, Kiehl's Cosmetics, The Economist's Intelligent Life Magazine, Financial Times Weekend Magazine, New Statesman UK, The Washington Post, Wired Magazine, Smithsonian Magazine, The Wall Street Journal, Forbes Magazine, Scientific American Magazine, The Los Angeles Times and L.A Weekly among others.